NikhatParven/spotifyclone/README.md

 # spotifyclone
-I developed this Spotify Clone using html,css and Javascript.
+I have developed this Spotify Clone using html,css and Javascript.